-HTTP or HTTPS this is the question.
+HTTP vs HTTPS this is the hot topic of the year.

 If you browse through the Internet, you may notice that some of the URLs have HTTP while other have HTTPS prefix.